Snell

 Assistant Director of Residence Life: Rich Diaz

-Assistant Director of Operations: Alora Schoenhofen
+Assistant Director of Operations: Mazurie Wright

-Dr. Abdullah Pratt & Antoinette Gibson
+Dr. Pratt & Antoinette Gibson

 Resident Deans Snell-Hitchcock

-Dr. Abdullah Pratt and Antoinette Gibson serve as Resident Deans for Snell-Hitchcock Hall.
+Dr. Abdullah and Antoinette Pratt serve as Resident Deans for Snell-Hitchcock Hall.
 Abdullah, Antoinette, and their lovely children Asmara (5) and Aziz (3) are native residents of Chicago’s south side.
 Having lived in the same community as children, Antoinette and Abdullah prioritize “family” at the core of their lives and passions.

 Dr. Pratt is an Assistant Professor of Emergency Medicine at The University of Chicago Medical and Trauma Center.
 Having completed his training at the Pritzker School of Medicine, he was recently announced as Pritzker’s inaugural Faculty Director of Community Engagement.
 His recent accomplishments range from Faculty of the Year to the National Gold Humanism award for patient care and was most recently awarded UChicago’s MBSAA Distinguished Alumni Award for Early Achievement.
 Known as “Dee”; Dr. Pratt’s goal has always been to have a career advocating for under-served communities and addressing systemic healthcare disparities.
 As an emergency medicine physician, he continues to vigorously work to improve health literacy and emergency preparedness through teaching south side residents how to properly respond to cardiac arrests, gunshot wounds, and mental health crisis.
 This has culminated in his founding of The Medical Careers Exposure and Emergency Preparedness (MedCEEP) Initiative and the Trauma Recovery and Prevention of Violence Program (TRAP Violence).